University of Cincinnati

 Q: Is there an example you can provide that shows how something you’ve worked on has positively impacted the world?

-Q: What do you think is the single greatest impact nanotechnology has had on the world thus far?
+Q: What do you think is the single greatest impact nanotechnology has had already had on the world?

 Cahay: One of the earliest success in nanotechnology resulted from the discovery of the phenomenon of giant magnetoresistance (GMR) observed in thin-film structures composed of alternating ferromagnetic and non-magnetic conductive layers in the late 1980s by two independent groups led by Albert Fert in France and Peter Grünberg in Germany.
 They were awarded the 2007 Noble Prize in physics for this important discovery.
 GMR applications include the development of magnetic field sensors used to read data in hard disk drives, biosensors, and microelectromechanical systems (MEMS), among others.
 GMR multilayer structures are also used in magnetoresistive random-access memory (MRAM) as cells that store one bit of information.
 These are rapidly expanding billion dollar industries impacting our daily life.